 You’ll find the trailhead to Chiquito Falls down the road from Ortega Falls.
 This nine-mile out-and-back trail is very popular and features a moderate difficulty level.
 The views and rock climbing around the falls are fantastic, especially if it recently rained.

 Tenaja Falls offers some of the best views from any waterfall in Orange County.
 The roundtrip hike is only one and a half miles and is great for all hiking abilities.
-It’s an excellent day trip options for those wanting to experience the natural side of Southern California.
+It’s an excellent day trip option for those wanting to experience the natural side of Southern California.

 Plan Your Orange County Adventure